 Hmmm !
 How can I describe this afternoon without totally giving away the game on the prime purpose.
 Ahh bum !
 It isn’t giving away much really.
-The point of the afternoon was to plan the route for one of our own caches – MK Schooldays: 10Km Race, but obviously you can’t cycle that far around Milton Keynes without finding a few caches as well.
-So off we went, Kev Kas and Ami under their own steam, and Izzy under Kas’s steam as well.
+I’d was planning a new cache that requires you to follow a 10km route – MK Schooldays: 10Km Race.
+You obviously can’t cycle that far around Milton Keynes without finding a few caches as well.
+So off we went, Kev, Kas and Ami under their own steam, and Izzy under Kas’s steam as well.

 So the job for the day was to measure out lengths of 1km around a loop starting from Shenley Brook End school, and ending as close to that same point as we could manage.
 We didn’t do too badly, as it happens.
 I’m going to skip over most of that though as the cache will give you all that.
 We did the route a bit out of sequence but then we had planned it using http://www.gmaps-pedometer.com first – a very useful resource for planning routes before you set off, and stuff like that.